HR-CMGT/CLE4-phaser-workshop/README.md

 }
 ```

+## Practice

+Add the player to the game, by uncommenting the `this.player` code in the `GameScene`.
+In the player code, uncomment the lines one by one to see the effect of physics on the world.

 ## Using groups

 Groups are a handy way to group sprites together.
 This way it's easier to check for collisions between the player and a whole group of sprites.
 Groups can automatically update themselves.